sakulmore/CS_1.6__Announcer/README.md

 "*gWelcome*d to *tserver*d!"
 ```

-# Known Issues
-After the plugin generates the config file, instead of color codes (^1, ^3, ^4), strange characters appear in the .cfg file.
-Simply replace these characters with "^1, ^3, or ^4" and everything will work as it should.
-A fix is in progress.

 # Support
 If you having any issues please feel free to write your issue to the issue section :) .